franceshuisman/CleaningDataProject/CodeBook.md

 CODE BOOK - DATA CLEANING PROJECT

-ACTIVITY: Description of activity for which the data wree measured.
+ACTIVITY: Description of activity for which the data were measured.

 SUBJECT: ID number of exprimental subject.